 - Attribution: Oyster uses advanced deep learning models to attribute a conversion to a specific interaction by a specific channel.
 For online channels, there are two types of attribution models available.
 The standard rule-based models are available in the basic subscription to Oyster.
 For an advanced approach to multi-touch attribution (MTA), we use Markov Chain and Deep Learning MTA.
 These approaches are available in Oyster’s professional and enterprise versions.
 For offline channels such as TV advertising, direct marketing, snail mail, radio, etc. the marketing mix modeling (MMM) is available.

 Express Analytics accepts files in a flat-file format such as:

 These files can be column-based with delimiters or in key-value format.

-Note: If exporting data from Microsoft Excel for Mac, choose the Windows Comma Separated (.csv) option.
-Do NOT use the MS-DOS or Macintosh CSV versions.
+(Note: If exporting data from Microsoft Excel for Mac, choose the Windows Comma Separated (.csv) option.
+Do not use the MS-DOS or Macintosh CSV versions.)

-Express Analytics can accept these file compressions:
+Express Analytics recommends using these file compressions:

 - gzip (.gz)

 All of these can be automatically decompressed once automated ingestion is set up.
 Oyster’s preferred compression technique is gzip.
 Currently, Oyster cannot accept password-protected compressed files – for additional security options see “Encryption” below.
 The original and compressed files should have the same name (minus different file extensions), i.e. filename. txt.gz when decompressed should result in filename.txt.